mattfwilson2/mattfwilson2/README.md

-- 👋 Hi, I’m @mattfwilson2,
+- 👋 Hi, I’m @mattfwilson2, (lost access to @mattfwilson)
 - 👀 I’m interested in game design, Python, data modeling
 - 🌱 I’m currently learning Python!
-- 📫 How to reach me mfwilson.com
+- 📫 How to reach me: mfwilson.com

 <!---
 mattfwilson2/mattfwilson2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.